pnlbwh/TBSS/README.md

 #### d. skeleton

-Provided/created skeleton is projected upon each subject.
+Each subject diffusivity image is projected upon provided/created skeleton.
 This directory contains projected skeletons in subject space.

 #### e. roi

 If you choose to do ROI based analysis providing a `--labelMap`, then a `*_roi.csv` file is created for each case containing region based statistics.
 Additionally, if you use `--avg` flag, RIGHT/LEFT regions in the ROIs are averaged.
-The averaged statistics are saved in `*_roi.csv` file.
+The averaged statistics are saved in `*_roi_avg.csv` file.

 Several files are created down the pipeline.
 They are organized with proper folder hierarchy and naming: